SatabdiG/PerformanceBugDetection/readme.md

 **Introduction**

+The Project tries to find out performance bugs, areas in code that give poor performance by comparing with another oracle.
+It uses Seminal Behaviour, genetic algorithm and Learning techniques to generate new inputs for which the program takes a longer time exposing areas of the code that take longer for the given input.

 The Source Code is composed of a series of Python Scripts that execute one after the other.
 The *driver.sh* contains all the information and executes the python script in order.

 1. Assumptions : Source Code is availble for Application under Test.
 Source code is not required for Oracle.